dustinpfister/blog_posts/_posts/canvas-example-basic-idle-game.md

 ## 5 - Conclusion

 Well I set out to make a basic Idle game and this is more or less what it is.
-The only question  now is where to go from here when it comes to making this a more interesting project even if it is left very basic and unbranded.
+The only question  now is where to go from here when it comes to making this a more interesting project even if it is to remain very basic and unbranded.
+There is adding a reset feature which is one major part of an idle game that I think the game should have.
+Also there is still adding very basic features such as just a save state system.
+Still when it comes to making a fork of this I will want to come up with at least some kind of theme also.